balanced/balanced-docs/overview/rev1/guides/cardholds.rst

 .. code-block:: ruby

-  # card is the stored href for the card
+  # card_href is the stored href for the Card
   card = Balanced::Card.fetch(card_href)
   card.hold(
     :amount => 5000,